|Oct. 1||Langley||Eric Vachon||BCDSS AGM over lunch (pizza provided)|

 The BCDS has decided to continue the policy of prize payouts in place of cash payouts in all amateur divisions.
 This stays within the guidelines of amateur sport in BC where, by definition, amateurs should not receive cash.
 Prizes will be valued at below market cost to prize winners, increasing the value of prize packages.
 Pro divisions will continue to be paid out exclusively in cash.
 All divisions payouts are determined exclusively by the entry fees for that division.

 We remain committed to advancing amateur participation at sanctioned events and we actively invite your feedback.
 Please contact any member of the Board to share your thoughts.

 Additional Tournament Director resources are being prepared, and existing resources are being updated:

 - General Tournament Director’s Guide – under review

 - Scoreport Cards

 - BCDSS Membership Sign-up Sheet

 - Financial Report

-The following table is drawn for an existing BCDSS Member and recognizes their $5 discount for being a member.
+The following table is drawn for an existing BCDSS Member with active BCDS and PDGA membership.

 Entry fees go directly to payouts (whether they be cash or prizes).
 CTP (Closest to the Pin) are paid out at each event, while the Acepot is a rollover Ace Pot which accumulates until it is won.
-The BCDSS/DGB fee goes to the Disc Golf Branch for funding of their various programs and the Series fee goes to cover both series and tournament director expenses (e.g. trophies/awards, posters, score cards, permits, washrooms, etc.).
+The BCDSS fee funds various programs and the Series fee goes to cover both series and tournament director expenses (e.g. trophies/awards, posters, score cards, permits, washrooms, etc.).